Death of Ana Clara Benevides: Incident

 Before the show began, Benevides reported to paramedics present at the stadium that she was feeling unwell.
 She fainted at around 7:30 p.m., during Swift's performance of "Cruel Summer", the second song on the show's set-list.
 According to T4F, paramedics attended to Benevides before she was rushed to a first aid centre, and then to Salgado Filho Hospital, where she died an hour later, despite several resuscitation attempts.
 Rio de Janeiro's health service agency reported that she arrived at the hospital without a pulse.
 The state's public prosecutor opened a criminal investigation and announced that Benevides' body was being examined to determine a cause of death.
 Folha de S.Paulo reported cardiorespiratory arrest as the cause; news about Benevides' death was first reported by Folha de S.Paulo, citing a confirmation from Benevides' cousin, Estela.
 According to Buenos Aires Herald, Benevides died of "cardiac arrest due to dehydration".

 As the concert progressed, some fans attempted to indicate to Swift that they needed water and held signs.
 Swift paused her performance during the Evermore act of the show, noting the fainted audience members, and asked "whoever in charge" to dispense water to them several times during the concert.
 The crowds chanted "water, water" repeatedly; when stadium staff did not respond, Swift's team began distributing water bottles to the crowd.
 While singing "All Too Well (10 Minute Version)", around the halfway mark of the show, Swift collected a water bottle from one side of the stage and gave it to a dehydrated fan on the other side.
 According to firefighters' estimates, around one thousand people fainted during the event.
-Swift was also seen struggling to breathe on-stage between performances; while Swift has performed the same set without problems for many months up to that point, due to the extreme temperatures in the stadium, it became increasingly difficult especially for Swift and her crew.
+Swift was also seen struggling to breathe on-stage between performances; while Swift had performed the same set without problems for many months up to that point, due to the extreme temperatures in the stadium, it became increasingly difficult especially for Swift and her crew.
 Her dancers often shed their jackets or heavier outer layers in favor of a simple bottom layer, to help them stay cool.
-During the second and third nights, the fire effects during “Bad Blood” were not used.
+During the second and third nights, the fire effects during "Bad Blood" were not used.